anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

     juju exec --all -- /bin/sh -c 'sudo apt update && sudo apt upgrade -y'

-If the LXD charm is deployed on a machine that has an NVIDIA GPU installed, running the above command for the machine may upgrade the NVIDIA drivers, which accidentally suspends running containers with GPU support.
+If the LXD charm is deployed on a machine that has an NVIDIA GPU installed, running the above command for the machine may upgrade the NVIDIA drivers, which accidentally suspends running instances with GPU support.
 Starting with the 1.17.1 release, the NVIDIA drivers are held from being upgraded until you upgrade the LXD charm using the Juju command.
 To check if the currently installed NVIDIA drivers are held from being upgraded:

     apt-mark showhold "libnvidia-.*-$(nvidia-smi --query-gpu=driver_version --format=csv,noheader | cut -d'.' -f1)"